mgcooper/icemodel/icemodel/+icemodel/+verification/+report/README.md

 channel summaries retain sites and channels with no plotted segment, so figure availability cannot hide complete-native or unresolved data.

-Native curves are provenance-masked so legacy staged fills cannot masquerade as observations.
+Native curves are provenance-masked so a legacy staged fill cannot appear as an observation.
 Observed, raw-fallback, and source-backed negative-clamped shortwave codes remain native context; darkness and reconstructed codes do not.
 Each detail panel accents only its named method.
 Other fills in the context window are muted grey, derived by `methodFillLayers` from per-sample provenance